-During 2019, the Company was paid to deliver NanoWeb® proof of concept product samples to large blue-chip Original Equipment Manufacturers in Japan, Germany, and China.
+During 2019 and throughout 2020, the Company was paid to deliver NanoWeb® proof of concept and product samples to large blue-chip Original Equipment Manufacturers in Japan, Israel, USA, South Korea, Germany, and China.
 In addition, the Company secured Purchase Orders and delivered NanoWeb® samples for testing in solar and energy product applications.

 On April 3, 2020, META closed a Secured Debenture financing from BDC Capital Inc., a wholly owned subsidiary of the Business Development Bank of Canada, in the amount of \$5,000,000 ("Secured Debenture Financing").
 See additional information regarding Secured Debenture Financing in the section entitled 'Liquidity and Capital Resources".
-Additionally and also on April 3, 2020, the Company received another \$500,000 in Unsecured Convertible Debentures.
+Additionally, and also on April 3, 2020, the Company received an additional \$500,000 in Unsecured Convertible Debentures.